Providing Out-of-Band Connectivity to Mission-Critical IT Resources

 Security events don’t follow clean paths.
 If a system is compromised, your primary network might not be trustworthy anymore.
 Access could be restricted or intentionally cut off.

-That’s where OOB becomes more than a convenience.
-It becomes your control point.
+That’s where OOB becomes your control point.

 You can isolate systems, investigate directly, and respond without relying on potentially compromised infrastructure.

+AI helps detect the threat.
 OOB gives you a way to contain it.

 Without both, response slows down and risk increases.